yaaraz/Ada-Resume-2/yaara_zaslow_ada_resume.md

 **Edmonds Community College**, Seattle, WA

-*June 2013- Aug 2013*
+*June 2013-Aug 2013*

 * Worked with international students, immigrants, and refugees in the EAP and Intensive English department.
-Taught writing, reading, speaking, listening and grammar and ddeveloped core curricula for the department.
+Taught writing, reading, speaking, listening and grammar and developed core curricula for the department.

 **United States Peace Corps Volunteer**, Burkina Faso, West Africa